SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 However, when you first enter the main building, you will see a small memorial with his name.

 It might seem strange to visit the Columbarium in San Francisco.
-However, it's an amazing experience and is the perfect place for anyone that loves to head off the beaten path.
+However, it's an amazing experience and is the perfect place for anyone who loves to head off the beaten path.

 Note: One thing to keep in mind during your visit is that this is an active cemetery and they do have memorials in the main building a few times a week.
 Be quiet when you first enter, just in case there is a memorial in process.
 You are still welcome to look around, but please be respectful of those mourning their loved one.